-Anna Hoffmann has experience in a range of commercial and regulatory matters with a particular focus on shipping, technology & data protection, class actions, financial services & insurance and international arbitration.
+Anna is regularly instructed in a range of commercial and regulatory matters with a particular focus on shipping, technology, climate & energy and insurance law.

-Before coming to the Bar, Anna worked for Homburger, a leading international commercial law firm in Switzerland, where she focused on international arbitration.
+Before coming to the Bar, Anna worked for Homburger AG, a leading international commercial law firm in Switzerland, where she focused on international arbitration.
 She has experience working in large teams and to tight deadlines.
 She is also familiar with working in different cultural contexts and adapts quickly.
-She speaks German as a native speaker level and has lived and worked in Germany while studying public policy.
+She speaks German as a native speaker and has lived and worked in Berlin while studying public policy.
 She also has roots and an interest in East Asia and has written about the Chinese renewable energy sector.
-She has won multiple mooting competitions and teaches advocacy at the Hertie School of Governance and Lincoln’s Inn.
+She has won multiple mooting competitions and teaches advocacy at the Hertie School of Governance and at Lincoln’s Inn.

 Acted as sole counsel for the successful Sellers in an international arbitration (LME Rules) with a dispute (value of c. £2.5m) arising from a shipping contract.
 The focus of the case was on the contractual force majeure provision.
 Secured full costs.

-Silverburn Shipping Co IoM (Ltd) v Ark Shipping LLC (“The Arctic”) EWCA Civ 1161 (CA): Assisting for the owners on the status of the obligation to maintain classification certificates in the context of the termination of a 15-year bareboat charterparty.
+Silverburn Shipping Co IoM (Ltd) v Ark Shipping LLC (“The Arctic”) EWCA Civ 1161 (CA): assisted in this action on the status of the obligation to maintain classification certificates in the context of the termination of a 15-year bareboat charterparty.

-Aprile SPA v Elin Maritime Ltd (“The Elin”) EWHC 1001 (Comm): Assisting James Leabeater QC in this case which establishes the proper interpretation of clauses in a bill of lading purporting to exclude damage “howsoever arising” in relation to deck cargo.
+Aprile SPA v Elin Maritime Ltd (“The Elin”) EWHC 1001 (Comm): assisted James Leabeater KC in this case which establishes the proper interpretation of clauses in a bill of lading purporting to exclude damage “howsoever arising” in relation to deck cargo.

-Advised a global insurer on the Covid-19 insurance FCA test case (The Financial Conduct Authority v Arch Insurance (UK) Ltd and others), conducting an extensive policy review exercise, attending the hearing and advising on potential business implications.
+Advised a global insurer on the Covid-19 insurance FCA test case (The Financial Conduct Authority v Arch Insurance (UK) Ltd and others UKSC 1), conducting an extensive policy review exercise, attending the hearing and advising on potential business implications.
 Read Anna’s analysis of the case here.

 Secured a worldwide £100,000 freezing injunction in the High Court.